Developers Hate Marketing

 4. Developers are busy

 Developers are focused on building: code, tests, projects.
 They don’t have much time for marketing that doesn’t add value.
 Messages that don’t help them get tuned out.
 Respect their time: clear headlines, scannable content, direct value.
-Content that saves them timedocs, tutorials, quick answersgets attention.
+Content that saves them time—docs, tutorials, quick answers—gets attention.

 5. Developers make decisions based on project needs

 Developers tend to decide based on current project needs rather than trends or generic pitches.
 Purchasing decisions are driven by technical fit and solving real problems.
 Content and positioning should map to use cases and outcomes they care about; avoid marketing that assumes they want “the latest” for its own sake.
-Focus on problems and solutions that match their context.

 6. Developers are online—meet them there